karthik1609/car_insurance_claims_ai_agent/options.md

 * **Azure Custom Vision Service (VisionModel):** We deploy or use a custom-trained model in Azure for fine-grained vehicle damage analysis.
 This could be implemented in two ways:

   * **Custom Vision AI (part of Cognitive Services):** Azure offers Custom Vision, where you can train a model with your own images (e.g., thousands of car damage photos labeled by type/severity).
 Once trained, Azure hosts this model as an endpoint.
 We could have a model that detects dents, scratches, cracks with bounding boxes and severity classification.
-This would mimic Groq’s Maverick performance.
-The diagram’s “VisionModel” in “Azure Custom Vision Service” represents this hosted model.
+This would mimic Groq's Maverick performance.
+The diagram's "VisionModel" in "Azure Custom Vision Service" represents this hosted model.
   * **Azure ML or Container:** Alternatively, if we have an open-source model (like a specialized YOLO or a fine-tuned LLaVA model for automotive damage), we could deploy it on Azure ML or as a container in AKS.
 That would similarly give us an endpoint on Azure to call for image analysis.
 Either way, the heavy-lifting vision model runs in Azure.
 We denote it separately to highlight its specialized nature.
 * **Claims Reasoner Agent (CoreAgent):** Instead of multiple small agents, Approach 3 can be implemented with a **single orchestrator agent** that calls all necessary tools.
-(The original approach description implied a single “AgentCore (mesh)” after the vision component, meaning a primary agent that handles reasoning, search, etc.) We show **CoreAgent** as this main agent.
+(The original approach description implied a single "AgentCore (mesh)" after the vision component, meaning a primary agent that handles reasoning, search, etc.) We show **CoreAgent** as this main agent.
 It will:

   * Accept inputs from APIM.
   * Call the **VisionModel** service to get detailed damage info.